ZuanAce/LetsDefend/BruteForce/EventID_234/README.md

 ![image](https://github.com/user-attachments/assets/e7906127-e216-491c-97d7-8da3e1a86827)

-The answer to the playbook is **No**, there is no request from the Attacker IP address to the target server's SSH or RDP port but multiple requests to the target client's SSH or RDP port.
+The answer to the playbook is **Yes**, there are multiple requests from the Attacker IP address to the target server's SSH or RDP port.

 ![image](https://github.com/user-attachments/assets/103978be-7fed-4bbc-b353-eec13ad0a785)